garrardkitchen/ai-chat-example/.github/instructions/readme.prompt.md

 - if the project requires certificates or secrets, provide instructions for setting them up securely, such as using user secrets or environment variables.
 - include a section for troubleshooting common issues, providing solutions or workarounds for known problems.
 - if details or content is sparse, consider providing more information.
+- include a tree structure to visualize the solution structure, especially for larger projects with multiple directories and files.

 # general guidelines: